CU-DBMI/set-website/_posts/2023-09-05-Python-Packaging-as-Publishing.md

 ### Reaching collaborators using CONTRIBUTING.md

-{% include figure.html image="images/contributing-file-with-handshake.png" caption="A file labeled as CONTRIBUTING.md with a handshake icon."  %}
+{% include figure.html image="images/contributing-file-with-handshake.png" caption="CONTRIBUTING.md documents can help you collaborate with others."  %}

 Provide a __`CONTRIBUTING.md`__ file to your project root so as to make clear support details, development guidance, code of conduct, and overall documentation surrounding how the project is governed.